inspire-eu-validation/view-service/A.13.IR18.keywords.node.md

-# A.29.IR29.metadata.data.node
+# A.13.IR18.keywords.node

-**Purpose**: As the Metadata Date is not supported by ISO 19128 – WMS 1.3.0, an extension shall be used to map this to an element within an element.
-The date shall be expressed in conformity with the INS MD.
+**Purpose**: The keywords shall be mapped to the capabilities extension and within an element.

 **Prerequisites**